Best handheld gaming PC in 2025: my recommendations for the best portable powerhouses

 The good news doesn't stop there either.
 It's powered by the same AMD Ryzen Z1 Extreme as the Asus ROG Ally X, which makes it a great performer, and while like many gaming handhelds, it's indie games that show it off at its best, it's still got the grunt to take on something like Baldur's Gate 3 on the go with very little issue.

 One thing to note is the screen resolution.
-While it's big, bright and fast, that 2560 x 1600 resolution is a bit too much for the hardware inside, and you'll likely want to drop down to something more sensible like 1920 x 1200 to really make the most of your experience without significant frame drops.
+While it's big, bright, and fast, that 2560 x 1600 resolution is a bit too much for the hardware inside, and you'll likely want to drop down to something more sensible like 1920 x 1200 to really make the most of your experience without significant frame drops.

-If you don't need such a dominant display, the little Ayaneo Air 1S might be more up your street, for something you can just about squeeze in a large pocket.
+If you don't need such a dominant display, the little Ayaneo Air 1S might be more up your street, for something you can just about squeeze into a large pocket.
 You could try with the Legion Go, but I dread to think of what sort of pockets you'd need to accommodate such a large and in-charge machine.

-Price-wise though, you're really getting a lot for your money here.
+Price-wise, though, you're really getting a lot for your money here.
 With the 512 GB model coming in around the $700 mark, it's well placed given the huge screen on offer and the addition of those useful controllers.
 As Lenovo's first go at a gaming handheld this is quite an impressive effort, and providing you're prepared to turn the resolution down you'll still be enjoying a great experience on a large enough screen to really pull you into the action, even if the handheld aspect is perhaps a little chunkier than we'd like.

 Read our full Lenovo Legion Go review.